 We entered into an agreement with Mr. Hrusovsky with respect to his service as President and Chief Executive Officer on January 1, 2015.
 Under the terms of the agreement, Mr. Hrusovsky received a one-time signing bonus of \$250,000 and was entitled to an initial annual base salary of \$400,000.
 His current base salary is \$429,520.
 Under the agreement, Mr. Hrusovsky is eligible to receive an annual bonus of up to \$125,000 based on the compensation committee's assessment of his and the Company's performance against goals established by the committee.
 For 2016, our compensation committee awarded Mr. Hrusovsky a discretionary bonus of \$137,500.
 In connection with his employment, in February 2015 Mr. Hrusovsky was granted 2,510,330 shares of restricted stock.
 The shares underlying this grant vest, subject to continued service, as follows: (1) with respect to 540,743 of the shares, 25% of the shares vested on July 1, 2015, with the remainder vesting over the next three years in equal monthly installments on the first day of each succeeding calendar month thereafter, (2) with respect to 1,764,850 of the shares, 25% of the shares vested on September 1, 2015, with the remainder vesting over the next three years in equal monthly installments on the first day of each succeeding calendar month thereafter and (3) 204,737 shares vest based upon the achievement of certain milestones.
 Pursuant to the agreement, Mr. Hrusovsky is entitled to continuation of his then-current base salary and health insurance benefits for six months in the event we terminate his employment without Cause, as defined in the agreement, or Mr. Hrusovsky terminates his employment with us for Good Reason, as defined in the agreement, subject to Mr. Hrusovsky's execution of a release satisfactory to us following such termination.
 If such termination occurs within 12 months of the sale of the Company, he is entitled to continuation of his then-current base salary and health insurance benefits for 12 months.
 If we terminate his employment without Cause, his employment terminates due to his death or disability or he terminates his employment with us for Good Reason within three months prior to the end of a year, he is entitled to a pro rata portion of his bonus.
-In addition, Mr. Hrusovsky has entered into an employee non-competition, non-solicitation, confidentiality and assignment agreement pursuant to which he has agreed (1) not to engage in any competitive business for six months following his termination of employment with us (12 months if the termination is within 12 months of the sale of the Company) and (3) to assign any inventions conceived or developed during the course of his employment with us.
+In addition, Mr. Hrusovsky has entered into an employee non-competition, non-solicitation, confidentiality and assignment agreement pursuant to which he has agreed (1) not to engage in any competitive business for six months following his termination of employment with us (12 months if the termination is within 12 months of the sale of the Company), (2) not to solicit our employees, customers or suppliers for six months following his termination suppliers for six months if the termination is within 12 months of the sale of the company) and (3) to assign any inventions conceived or developed during the course of his employment with us.